Critically ‘Thinking Science’:

 Interested students are trained in evidence-based teaching techniques.

 We value social responsibility and provide our students with opportunities for community engagement to practice mindfulness, mutual respect and cultural awareness skills.

 Information about R3ISE courses R3ISE News Interested in our Newsletter?

 We strive to educate interdisciplinary leaders in the public health and biomedical workforce, who are:

-- Open-minded and self-directed practitioners, communicators, and educators
+- Open-minded, broadly thinking and self-directed practitioners, communicators, and educators

 - Skilled in scientific reasoning and methodology across the disciplines